jakubboucek/php-composer-consistency/README.md

 in `composer.json`.
 Your colleagues can be a junior or can be not accustomed to right use the Composer.

 You can force refresh Composer via git-hooks, but it requires careful preparation on each developer station.
-You can push all `/vendor` into your repo, but it's very very dirty way.
+In other way you can push all `/vendor` into your repo, but it's very very dirty way.
 Don't do it!

 Or… just add this package to you project.
 It checks if you `/vendor` is consistent with project and can notify you and your colleagues to forgotten refresh.